-Opening with a wonderful tongue in cheek segment exploring the length of the opening titles.
-We are immediately thrown into a brilliant scene depicting the murder of Claudius (Derek Jacobi) his son Nero (Craig Roberts) and mother Agrippina (Kim Cattrall) desperate to take the imperial throne.
-This is an opening scene that beautifully sets out the stall of the film, which has no intention of taking Horrible Histories into a Hollywood style movie event.
-Opting for great comedy and set pieces over grandiose overblown filmmaking.
+Opening with a wonderful tongue in cheek segment exploring the length of the titles.
+We are immediately thrown into the treacherous murder of Claudius (Derek Jacobi).
+His moody and insolent son Nero (Craig Roberts) and scheming wife Agrippina (Kim Cattrall) desperate to take the imperial throne.
+And after a false start with poisoned mushrooms the mother and son finally succeed with the help of a poison feather.

-With Nero now on the throne, and his mother firmly pulling the strings behind his back, we are introduced to Atti (Sebastian Croft) a young roman who is so desperate to buy new gold coloured boots that he inadvertently ends up upsetting Nero.
-As punishment Atti is banished to what Nero calls the ‘Stain’ (aka Britain).
+With Nero now on the throne, and his mother firmly pulling the strings behind his back.
+We are introduced to Atti (Sebastian Croft) a teen roman who inadvertently ends up upsetting Nero.
+His punishment for the embarrassment that ensues being his banishment to what Nero calls the ‘Stain’ (aka Britain).

 On banishment Atti soon meets a Celt named Orla (Emilia Jones) Her tribe led by her father (Nick Frost) who opts for peace over conflict at every opportunity.
 However, there’s a new Celt warrior in town named Boudicca (Kate Nash).
 Her popularity growing day by day as she takes down the Roman soldiers in her path.
 And as Boudicca’s rebellion grows Atti and Orla friendship also grows as they share Roman and Celt knowledge to protect those they love.